karuppiah7890/tigris-docs/docs/golang/datamodel/declare.md

 }
 ```

-This declaration will create a collection named `catalogues`.
+This declaration will create a collection named `catalogs`.

 ### Collection Names

 The name of the collection is derived from the struct name.
 The struct
 name is pluralized to snake_cases as collection name.
 For example, the
-struct name `Catalog` is converted to `catalogues` as the collection name.
+struct name `Catalog` is converted to `catalogs` as the collection name.
 While
 the struct name `CatalogDetail` is converted to `catalog_details` as the
 collection name.